A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Outcome Problem and de Broglie-Bohm Theory

 \subsection{Review of the problem}

-The outcome problem of unitary quantum mechanics appears when we want to describe the universe as a whole, which forces us to describe measurements as interactions between subsystems of the universe.
-For definiteness, We assume a universe that consists of a macroscopic number $N$ of subsystems, which we label by an index $i$.
-For simplicity, we assume that each subsystem possesses only a finite number $d_i$ of distinct states, so the Hilbert space $\mathcal H_i$ has dimension $d_i$.
-We have subsystem observables
+The outcome problem of unitary QM appears when we want to describe the universe as a whole, which forces us to describe measurements as interactions between subsystems of the universe.
+For definiteness, let us consider a universe that consists of a macroscopic number $N$ of subsystems, which we will label by an index $i$.
+For simplicity, let us assume that each subsystem possesses only a finite number $d_i$ of distinct effectively accessible\footnote{This effective accessibility for subsystems is often generated through spatial confinement and the finiteness of locally available energy.} states, so the Hilbert space $\mathcal H_i$ has dimension $d_i$.
+After choosing a basis, we have a general observable $\hat A$ of subsystem $i$

 where the eigenstates $|A_n\rangle$ are orthonormal, $\langle A_n|A_m\rangle=\delta_{n,m}$.
 The conjugate shift operator $\hat B_i=\sum_{n=0}^{d_i-1} n\,|B_n\rangle\langle B_n|$ is diagonal in the dual basis